anoved/hmstl/README.md

 - `-o OUTPUT` write STL output to the specified `OUTPUT` file
 - `-z SCALE` multiple heightmap values by `SCALE`.
 Default: `1`
 - `-b HEIGHT` set base thickness to `HEIGHT`.
 Default and minimum: `1`
-- `-m` surface mesh only; omits base walls and bottom
+- `-s` surface mesh only; omits base walls and bottom
 - `-a` output ASCII STL instead of default binary STL
 - `-v` verbose mode (logs some info to standard error)